CompuTec/computec-docs/docs/processforce/user-guide/formulations-and-bill-of-materials/bill-of-materials/bom-header.md

 - **Batch Size**: defines production batch sizes to calculate costs, considering setup time, fixed runtime, stock, and queue time.

 ---
-The Bill of Materials Header provides a structured approach to defining production components, ensuring efficiency, traceability, and seamless integration with SAP Business One.